Appointments

 How to access an appointment

-We’re introducing a new way to access appointments, via total triage (online consulting).
+We are starting a new way to get appointments, called total triage (online consulting).

-• Ensure every patient gets the right care, first time
+• Make sure every patient gets the right care the first time

-Please follow the guidelines below and choose the right service.
+Please follow the steps below and choose the service that is right for you

 Pharmacy First - Your Go-To for Quick Healthcare